-The amazing thing about Air Plants is that they use their roots to anchor themselves to an object which allows them to grow in a variety of locations naturally.
-This flexibility of growth allows Air Plants to be used in a variety of scenarios which has lead to increased popularity of Tillandsias for decoration of home and office.
+Because they do not require soil (and most Tillandsia should NOT be planted in soil), it allows them to thrive in a wide range of settings, vessels and spaces.
+This flexibility of growth allows air plants to be used in a variety of scenarios which has lead to increased popularity of Tillandsia as decorations for homes and offices.

-While Air Plants are known for being easy to grow, they still do need attention to survive and live a healthy life.
-If taken care of, Tillandias will live for several years and will even provide "pups" for additional years of enjoyment!
+While air plants are known for being easy to grow, they still do need attention to survive and live a healthy life.
+If taken care of properly, Tillandia can live for several years and will even provide "pups" for additional years of enjoyment!

-One of the most important things any living creature needs is light, and Air Plant are no exception.
+One of the most important things any living creature needs is light, and air plants are no exception.
 If you are keeping your plants indoors, you will want to make sure that they are near an adequate light source.
 This can be within 3-5 feet of a window, or near an artificial light source.
-Take care to not let your Air Plants get too much direct sun, as this can be harmful even in an indoor environment.
-If you are keeping your plants outside, make sure they are in a shaded area, that does not receive full sun.
+Take care to not let your air plants get too much direct sun, as this can be harmful, even in an indoor environment.
+If you are keeping your plants outside, make sure they are in a shaded area that does not receive full sun.
 There are only a few varieties that can handle direct sun.

-Artificial light can also be a sufficient source, as long as the plants are not too far and receive adequate amounts per day.
+Artificial light can also be a sufficient source, as long as the plants are not too far from the light and receive adequate amounts per day.

 Remember that each plant variety is different, and will require different watering schedules than others.
 Never put your air plants in soil, it will harm them!